Edinburgh in Autumn: 30 Things to Do this Fall

 8. Slurp Some Soup

-Salads and bucket hats are out, layers and comfort soup is in.
+Salads and bucket hats are out, and layers and bowls of comfort soup are in.

-Expect seasonal ingredients such as pumpkin, squash, carrot or pea soup on the menu.
+On the menu, expect seasonal ingredients such as pumpkin, squash, carrot or pea soup.
 Mmm.

 9. Warm Up With Whisky